VoidVampire/email-database-management/README.md

 3. Install the required dependencies.
 You can use pip to install the necessary packages.
 `pip install mysql-connector-python`
 4. Set up the MySQL database:
-- Create a new database named `email_db`.
+- Create a new database named `ymail`.
-- Import the `email_db.sql` file located in the project's folder to set up the necessary tables.
 5. Update the MySQL database connection details in python file.
 Modify the `host`, `user`, `password`, and `database` variables to match your local MySQL configuration.
 6. Run the main script to start the application.